KolaKivy/KolaKivy/README.md

 ---

 ## 🌟 About Me
 Hello!
 I’m Qiwei Liang (梁棋炜), a senior undergraduate student majoring in Robotics Engineering at Shenzhen University, expected to graduate in July 2026.
-Currently, I am conducting research at the Humanoid Computing Lab, HKUST(gz), under the supervision of Renjing Xu.
-Previously, I conducted research at the Institute of Artificial Intelligence, Shenzhen MSU-BIT University, under the supervision of Runhao Zeng.
+Currently, I am conducting research at the Humanoid Computing Lab, HKUST(gz), under the supervision of [Renjing Xu](https://scholar.google.com/citations?user=Mu__bJEAAAAJ&hl=en).

 Before diving into research, I was an IoT enthusiast dedicated to developing IoT products with the goal of improving people’s lives.
-I was also the national champion, of the China Collegiate IoT Design Competition.
+I was also the **national champion of the China Collegiate IoT Design Competition** (物联网竞赛全国总冠军).

 My research interests lie in Embodied AI, particularly in Robotic Manipulation (VLA, VA, RL), Robot Learning, and Whole-Body Control.
-Fundamentally, my work revolves around infusing intelligence into machines. :contentReference[oaicite:1]{index=1}
+Fundamentally, my work revolves around Exploring the Pinnacle of Wisdom.

 ---